For more on recruiting, go to City of Basketball Love at cityofbasketballlove.com

-Notes: Nine of the 13 scholarship players on Temple’s roster are either freshmen or sophomores by eligibility, so the Owls’ 2018 and 2019 classes are likely to be on the small side.
-Fran Dunphy has already filled one of the two spots set to be vacated by Brown’s and Enechionyia’s graduations with Parks, a burly 6-9 forward who is the half-brother of Villanova freshman Omari Spellman.
+Notes: Nine of the 13 scholarship players on Temple’s roster are either freshmen or sophomores by eligibility, so Fran Dunphy’s 2018 and 2019 classes are likely to be on the small side.
+He’s already filled one of the two spots set to be vacated by Brown and Enechionyia’s graduations with Parks, a burly 6-9 forward who is also the half-brother of Villanova freshman Omari Spellman.

 Current scholarship seniors: N/A

 Committed players: Brandon Slater (Paul VI, Va.), Cole Swider (St. Andrew’s, R.I.)